 The changes to the postural framework and balance of the body that occur during pregnancy cause physical stresses that can result in pain but also emotional stress that impedes the wellbeing of the individual.
 Osteopathy aims to engender a sense of calm and wellbeing which produces positive psychological effects on patient and baby, leading to a more relaxed state throughout pregnancy.

-How Farah can help pregnant patients in Solihull, Knowle, Coventry, Kenilworth, Warwick, Dorridge and Balsall Common
+How Farah can help pregnant patients in Solihull, Knowle, Coventry, Kenilworth, Warwick, Dorridge, Balsall Common and Nuneaton

 The main priority of osteopathy is to reduce pregnancy pains which they can achieve through several methods:

 - Massaging, targeted stretching and low to moderate joint articulation to increase and free up motion in the affected and painful areas.

 - In cases of hyper-mobility, where joints are too flexible, taping and remedial exercises can provide lasting relief.

 Osteopathic treatments during pregnancy endeavour to reduce pain and realign the body to aid the developing infant as the pregnancy advances.
 Farah has been providing Osteopathic care for pregnant women and new mothers for many years now and supports them through the physical adaptation of their body during a time of great change.